BxCppDev/Bayeux/README.rst

 	    libqt5svg5-dev libqt5widgets5  \
 	    qt5-default
   ..

+  On 24.04, you can find libqt5widgets5t64.
+It seems there is no need for the qt5-default package also.

 * Bayeux/geomtools also requires Gnuplot 4.0 or higher: http://www.gnuplot.info

-  On Ubuntu 18.04/20.04, this implies the installation of the following packages:
+  On Ubuntu 18.04/20.04/22.04/24.04, this implies the installation of the following packages:

   .. code:: sh